LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 from sklearn.cluster import KMeans
 ```

-Next, we use the water level and air quality data of Civil IoT Taiwan to introduce data classification and clustering.
+Now, let's take a look at how we can organize and group data using the water level and air quality information from Civil IoT Taiwan.

 ## Case 1: Location Type Classification of Air Quality Sensors

-In this case, we use the data of the Environmental Protection Agency’s micro air quality sensors (‘`OBS:EPA_IoT`’) in Civil IoT Taiwan to demonstrate data classification.
+In this example, we're exploring how to use the data from the Environmental Protection Agency's tiny air quality sensors (known as '`OBS:EPA_IoT`') within the Civil IoT Taiwan framework to show how to categorize data.

-We first use the `Air().get_data()` method provided by pyCIOT to download the latest sensing data of all EPA micro air quality sensors.
-Note that this step may take a little longer due to a large amount of content.
+First, we utilize the `Air().get_data()` function from the pyCIOT library to fetch the most recent readings from all the EPA's micro air quality sensors.
+Keep in mind, this process might take a bit of time because there's a lot of data to gather.

 ```python
 Source = 'OBS:EPA_IoT'